Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

 - :code:`include(cpfAddCppPackage)`: Provides the :ref:`cpfAddCppPackage` function.
 - :code:`cpfInitPackageProject()`: This creates the package project and sets the :code:`PROJECT_VERSION` variables.
 - :code:`set( briefDescription ...` and :code:`set( longDescription ...`: Basic descriptions of what your package
   does.
-The values may be used in auto-generated documentation or in distribution packages.
+The values may be used in auto-generated documentation or in package archives.
 - :code:`set( PACKAGE_PRODUCTION_FILES ...`: A list with the currently available source files of the package.
 This is a :code:`CMakeLists.txt` file after all ;-).
 - :code:`set( PACKAGE_LINKED_LIBRARIES ...`: A list with targets on which the created package depends.
 For now we have